 Two winter Paint-by-Number scenes join my collection of snowmen every January.
 Shaded tree trunks are plastered with white.
 A wan sun casts shadows of bare branches on the ground and roof of small russet buildings along a stream.

 Somber green fir trees are background for calm greys and greens, peaceful shades of whites and blues.
 I’ve always enjoyed January because of its restful hush.

-While Guy was stationed at the nearby Air Force Base, our first rented trailer was only 8 feet wide ($65 per month), just wide enough for a couch to sit at one end.
+While Guy was stationed at the nearby Air Force Base (where F-4 Phantom jets were based), our first rented trailer was only 8 feet wide ($65 per month), just wide enough for a couch to sit at one end.
 The other end was the bedroom.
 I had to stand on the bed to make the bed.
 How thankful we were when a “ten-wide” became available ($75 rent).

 I was invited to a weekly “knitting” club, a mix of Air Force wives and local women.
 A few people knitted, but they also did everything from working on quilts to licking and pasting stamps in those little S&H Green Stamps.

 I worked on a quilt, crocheted an afghan, embroidered, knitted, and learned how to do genealogy.

 I don’t remember buying the Paint-by-Numbers kit, but found my 1968 diary.
 Yes, I keep a diary.
 This one is a small spiral notebook, but I crammed a lot of little details in it.

 We paid only $5 income tax that year.
 My folks sent us Drew’s Chocolates from my hometown of Dexter, Iowa, for Valentine’s Day.
 The North Koreans attacked and captured the USS Pueblo in January, and didn’t free the crew until December.
 Our landlady pierced my ears.
 Sister Gloria graduated from ISU and got a job teaching art in Creston.